-The Master's degree level in line with the Dublin Descriptors Learning outcomes for the Master's degree programme in Linguistics - Master's track Theoretical and Empirical Linguistics , specialization Language Development and Variation 1.
-Knowledge and understanding Graduates have demonstrated knowledge and understanding in a field of study that builds upon and exceeds the level reached in the Bachelor's phase and are able to use specialist literature that requires knowledge of the latest developments in the field.
-Students who have completed the Master's degree programme in this specialization have demonstrated: 1.1 specialist knowledge and understanding of concepts and theories in the field of language development and variation, and concerning modern European languages in particular.
-1.2 the ability to make connections between theory/analysis and empiricism in the field of language development and variation.
+The Master's degree level in line with the Dublin Descriptors Learning outcomes for the Master's degree programme in Linguistics - Master's track Theoretical and Empirical Linguistics, specialization Language Development and Variation Translates to 1.
+Knowledge and understanding Graduates have demonstrated knowledge and understanding in a field of study that builds upon and exceeds the level reached in the Bachelor's phase Students who have completed the Master's degree programme in this specialization have demonstrated: 1.1 specialist knowledge and understanding of concepts and theories in the field of language development and variation, and concerning modern European languages in particular.
+1.1 and are able to use specialist literature that requires knowledge of the latest 1.2 the ability to make connections between theory/analysis and empiricism in the field of language development and variation .
+1.2 developments in the field.
 1.3 knowledge of recent developments in the field of language development and variation.
-1.4 experience with the methods and techniques used to conduct research in the field of language development and variation.
-1.5 the ability to independently develop new ideas for research in the field of language development and variation.
-1.6 specialist knowledge of interactions between the field of language development and variation and related disciplines.
+1.4 experience with the methods and techniques used to conduct research in the field of 1.3 language development and variation.1.5 the ability to independently develop new ideas for research in the field of language 1.4 development and variation.
+1.6 specialist knowledge of interactions between the field of language development and 1.5 variation and related disciplines.
+1.6

-Graduates can apply their knowledge and understanding in a manner that indicates a professional approach to their work or vocation, and have competences typically demonstrated through devising and sustaining arguments and solving problems within their field of study.

-Students who have completed the Master's degree programme in this track have demonstrated:

-- 2.1 the ability to combine information from different sources and subdisciplines and distil relevant problems and questions in the field of language development and variation. - 2.2 the ability to analyse complex linguistic data from a theoretical perspective, and formulate an argument for or against certain hypotheses. - 2.3 the ability to conduct independent research in the field of language development and variation.

-Graduates have the ability to gather and interpret relevant data (usually within their field of study) to inform judgements that include reflection on relevant social, academic or ethical aspects.
-Students who have completed the Master's degree programme in this track have demonstrated:

-- 3.1 the ability to critically assess and compare existing linguistic analyses of data in the field of language development and variation. - 3.2 the ability to understand the nature of a problem in the field of language development and variation, and reflect on the right approach to finding a solution. - 3.3 the ability to evaluate the soundness of research in the field of language development and variation in terms of the methodology used.

-Graduates can communicate information, ideas, problems and solutions to both specialist and non-specialist audiences.

-- 4.1 the ability to report orally and in writing on ideas and research in the field of linguistics in accordance with the correct register . - 4.2 the ability to report, either individually or as part of a group, on supervised own research in the field of language development and variation in accordance with the criteria of the international academic community, in both oral presentations (at symposia or conferences) and potentially publishable articles (professional or academic), if necessary using applicable audiovisual and IT aids.
+2. Applying knowledge and understanding Graduates can apply their knowledge and understanding in a manner that indicates a professional approach to their work or vocation, and have competences typically demonstrated through devising and sustaining arguments and solving problems within their field of study.
+Students who have completed the Master's degree programme in this track have demonstrated: 2.1 the ability to combine information from different sources and subdisciplines and distil relevant problems and questions in the field of language development and variation.
+2.2 the ability to analyse complex linguistic data from a theoretical perspective, and formulate an argument for or against certain hypotheses.
+2.3 the ability to conduct independent research in the field of language development and variation.
+2.1 3.
+Making judgements Graduates have the ability to gather and interpret relevant data (usually within their field of study) to inform judgements that include reflection on relevant social, academic or ethical aspects.
+Students who have completed the Master's degree programme in this track have demonstrated: 3.1 the ability to critically assess and compare existing linguistic analyses of data in the field of language development and variation.
+3.2 the ability to understand the nature of a problem in the field of language development and variation, and reflect on the right approach to finding a solution.
+3.3 the ability to evaluate the soundness of research in the field of language development and variation in terms of the methodology used.
+3.1 3.2 4.
+Communication Graduates can communicate information, ideas, problems and solutions to both specialist and non-specialist audiences.
+Students who have completed the Master's degree programme in this track have demonstrated: 4.1 the ability to report orally and in writing on ideas and research in the field of linguistics in accordance with the correct register.
+4.2 the ability to report, either individually or as part of a group, on supervised own research in the field of language development and variation in accordance with the criteria of the international academic community, in both oral presentations (at symposia or conferences) and potentially publishable articles (professional or academic), if necessary using applicable audiovisual and IT aids.
+4.1